notturingtested/notabee-kubernetes/README.md

 You should now have a local Vuejs server running on localhost:8080.

-**At this point, when you go to localhost:8080 on your local browser, you should see an operational Notabee app with your seeded data from your database**
+**At this point, when you go to localhost:8080 on your local browser, you should see an operational Notabee app with your seeded data from your database.** Play around with the app!

 (We are *not* trying to trip you up with any of these steps, and we recognize that everybody's machine might work a little bit differently.
 If you run into an issues up to this point, please send me an email at <jmenden@simplenexus.com>)